AdvSumm: Adversarial Training for Bias Mitigation in Text Summarization: Experiments

 \paragraph{Baselines.} We compare \advsum{} against two baselines: (i) models fine-tuned on the same data without the perturber component, and (ii) a data augmentation using back-translation.
 For the latter, training data is augmented by paraphrasing input texts via back-translation from German, effectively doubling the training set size while keeping the targets unchanged \cite{cao2021_cliff}.
 We evaluate the effectiveness of this back-translation-based generalization strategy against our adversarial generalization method (\advsum{}).

-\paragraph{Implementation.} We experiment on NVIDIA A100 GPU with 40 GB VRAM.
+\paragraph{Implementation.} We experiment on an NVIDIA A100 GPU with 40 GB VRAM.
 We finetune all models using a learning rate of 5e-5 with AdamW optimizer and 10\% warm-up steps.
 Maximum input length is set to 1024 for XSUM and 512 for Multi-Neus.
 The maximum output generation length is taken as 142 along with a beam size of 6 for Wiki-Nationality and a generation length of 250 with a beam size of 4 is used for Multi-Neus.
-Generation configurations (like input, output lengths, beam sizes, etc.) are adopted directly from the previous implementations \cite{lee-etal-2022-neus}.
+Generation configurations (like input, output lengths, beam sizes, etc.) are adopted directly from \citet{lee-etal-2022-neus}.
 Other hyperparameters like the number of epochs are tuned on validation splits.
 All results are reported on the test split.
 For the baselines, we use English-to-German and German-to-English translation models provided by Fairseq for back-translation.

 We tune the attack strength of the Perturber Component by varying the value of $\epsilon$ in equation~\ref{eq:3}.
 A higher value of $\epsilon$ gives the Perturber higher freedom to change the embedding $e_x$ but also leads to a greater change in text semantics, which will lead to a drop in summarization performance.
 For practical implications, $\epsilon$ behaves like a ``knob'' for controlling the amount of bias while trading off the summarization quality.
-We show the tuning results of Flan-T5 on the Multi-Neus dataset in Table~\ref{ablation_transposed} with the Rouge1 and Arousal scores.
+We show the tuning results of Flan-T5 on the Multi-Neus dataset in Table~\ref{ablation_transposed} with the \rouge{} and Arousal scores.
 We observe a drop in bias as well as summarization quality as we increase the value of attack strength.
-We see a sweet spot at $\epsilon=0.01$ which we use for further experiments.
+We find $\epsilon=0.01$ to be optimal, which we use for further experiments.